GraceMatson/GraceMatson/README.md

-### Hey there, I'm Grace! 👋
+### Hey there! 👋
-I'm Grace, an enthusiastic learner exploring various fields.
+I'm Grace Matson, an enthusiastic learner exploring various fields from Bangalore, India.
 <!--
 **GraceMatson/GraceMatson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.